 Confirm the event and check-in

-Northern Michigan University has rescheduled many events and expanded our virtual experiences.
+Northern Michigan University has modified many events and expanded our virtual experiences.
 Confirm that your event will still be held on campus.
 Check whether registration is required; to ensure maximum allowed capacity is not exceeded, many events do not allow walk-in visitors.
-In situations where a guest would like to meet with a member of the NMU community, the visitor should arrange for the meeting before coming to campus.
-Whether the visit is a pre-arranged meeting or attending a public event, there will be a sign-in mechanism for visitors to help with any contact tracing that might be needed.

 Assess Your Wellness